s33dunda/RogueNode/docs/feature-requests/combine-mission-feedback-with-output.md

 **Estimated Effort**: 2-3 hours
 **Cost Savings**: $2/month at 1M operations (14% additional reduction)
 **Depends On**: `atomic-cache-hit-mutation.md` (should be implemented first)

+> **✅ ALIGNED**: This story follows transaction atomicity best practices documented in `docs/player-action-howtos/transaction-atomicity.md`.
+The `finalizeCommandOutput` mutation inlines all operations to ensure true atomicity.

 ## Problem Statement